 - Be aware of signs like drowsiness, an indication that carbon monoxide levels are high.

-Find out more about this topic at Better Health Channel
+To find out more about woodfire smoke and breathing problems visit Better Health Channel

 References used for this topic page